jentery/mdia200v4/portfolio.md

 * Communicates what you learned from media analysis in this course.
 * Synthesizes what you learned in this course.
 * Demonstrates an awareness of your interlocutor and how you're communicating with them.
-* Demonstrates and communicates how you might apply what you learned.
+* Demonstrates and communicates how you might apply what you learned in this course.
 * Makes compelling use of concrete examples across a range of what's available (over time, across topics, through various media).

 ## What to Submit